DemolaDavid/simple-interest.sh/README.md

 # simple_interest_calculator_app
 bank-new-repo-simple-interest-project
-# You are welcome to this project, your contribution is valuable but kindly follow below instruction.
+# You are welcome to this project, your contribution is valuable but kindly follow the instruction below.

 **Please consider the below factors while contributing** **Code Style:**